ChaoyiHuang/posts/software-transformation-in-agentic-era.md

 For pattern 4, the software is the agent.

-Currently there are lots of low code or no code agent build platform, to create such kind of general purpose domain agents.
+Currently there are lots of low code or no code agent build platform, to create such kind of general purpose domain agents, but most of these agents are not complex software systems.

 On the other hand, it may be purpose built agent, for example Tesla FSD, with continous online/offline training, with self evolution capabilities.

 For vertical industry, It may require huge mounts of data to train specific model and serve as the agent, in most cases, it may not be a good deal in ROI.

 ## References